-Our multidisciplinary program is investigating lung cancer through basic, translational, and clinical research.
+Our multidisciplinary group is investigating lung cancer through basic, translational, and clinical research.
 A wide variety of clinical and research projects are being led by our thoracic surgical oncologists, medical oncologists, and radiation oncologists, as well as basic scientists, population scientists, pulmonologists, and radiologists.

-As a member of the National Comprehensive Cancer Network (NCCN) — an alliance of 21 of the world’s leading cancer centers — we are at the forefront of outcomes research.
+As a member of the National Comprehensive Cancer Network (NCCN)—an alliance of 21 of the world’s leading cancer centers — we are at the forefront of outcomes research.

 Our nationally ranked lung cancer program can guide treatment decisions for the newly diagnosed or those seeking a second opinion.